lawrencewoodman/pty_tcl/README.md

     $ make

-To install the package to a sensible location run the following as root, make a note of the directories installed to in case of problems:
+To install the package to a sensible location run the following as root.
+Make a note of the directories installed to in case of problems; these locations locations are also recorded in `install_manifest.txt`:

     $ make install